 And if the idea of scoring a game for posterity seems quaint now that the web can serve up play-by-play stats for just about any matchup in history, consider that its greater purpose may be keeping you focused on the game amid the distractions of home.
 (Android, iOS)

 MiLB First Pitch

 If you like keeping tabs on baseball’s prospects, download MiLB First Pitch.
-A companion to MLB At Bat, it provides similar coverage of 160 minor-league clubs with scores, stats, news, video highlights and push-notification game alerts.
+A companion to MLB At Bat, it provides similar coverage of 160 minor-league clubs with scores, stats, news, video highlights, and push-notification game alerts.

-As with the big–league app, the basics are free but you must buy into video streams of games—both live and on-demand—and other premium offerings, but it’s the best way to scout tomorrow’s stars while following their parent clubs on TV.
+As with the big–league app, the basics are free but you must buy into video streams of games—both live and on-demand—and other premium offerings.
+But it’s the best way to scout tomorrow’s stars while following their parent clubs on TV.
 Pair it with At Bat for complete coverage of your favorite team’s entire organization.
 (Android, iOS)

 Designate your favorite team and you can receive alerts before games and get the latest news and videos about your club sent directly to your ESPN inbox.
 Best of all, you can use the app as a second screen for other sports after the Fall Classic.
-(Android, iOS, Windows 8 and 10, Fire Phone)
+(Android, iOS, Windows 10, Fire Phone)

 Like most fans, it’s your own rooting interests rather than the league at large that keeps you glued to the screen for six months every year.
 Bleacher Report understands this and lets you customize your second-screen experience with Bleacher Report: Sports News.